snuspl/nemo/README.md

 ```

 ## Resource Configuration
-The command line parameter `-executor_json` is path to the JSON file that describes resource configuration for executors.
-Its default value is `default.json`, which specifies one `Transient`, `Reserved`, and `Compute` container, each of which has one core and 1024MB memory.
+The command line parameter `-executor_json` is the path to the JSON file that describes resource configuration for executors.
+Its default value is `default.json`, which initializes one of each `Transient`, `Reserved`, and `Compute` executor, each of which has one core and 1024MB memory.

 The following example describes the schema: